 Presented in partnership with Esker Foundation in response to the work of Jeffrey Gibson in the exhibition Time Carriers on view at Esker Foundation, 28 September- 20 December 2019.

 Blackburn will lead an applied beading workshop inspired by her series Aboriginal Classics, that explores themes of identity, language, and story.
-Through a guided exploratory self-reflection process, participants will uncover sacred and powerful symbolism, which will be transformed into a pattern and applied to an unconventional medium: a teabag becomes the vessel.
+Through a guided exploratory self-reflection process, participants will uncover powerful symbolism, which will be transformed into a pattern and applied to an unconventional medium: a teabag becomes the vessel.

 Recommended for intermediate beaders.
 Beginner beaders who would like to prepare can visit and practice several small projects at Contour Beading 101. https://www.youtube.com/watch?v=gkogKzJ5_KE in advance of the workshop for instructions on fundamentals.